karlpokus/monday/README.md

 # usage
 - add new item at prompt by `return`
 - navigate items by `tab key`
-- remove item by replacing text with `done`
+- remove item by replacing text with `done` or leave it blank
 - edit item by `any arrow key`

 # demo